openright/openright-jee-server/README.md

 # Summary

-re-usable set of libaries for building Jetty based applications.
+re-usable set of libaries for building basic jetty based application containers.

 # Usage
 This is a set of libraries.
-In order to use them  a few classes must be created defining the structure and location of your application.
-See the associated example (openright-jee-server-example) for starting points
+In order to use them a couple of additional classes must be created defining the structure and location of your application.
+See the associated example (openright-jee-server-example) for starting points.

 # Features
 - Automatic JMX configuration (on http-port + 1)